muchobien/pocketbase-docker/tests/TESTING.md

 ## Test Coverage

-The test suite covers all implemented features:
+The test suite covers all implemented features with **8 comprehensive tests**:

 ### 1. Default Server Behavior